clearclaw/18xx_1820/README.md

 or "fit to page".
 Print everything with "no scale" or "100% scale".

 **Note:** In many cases the provided art will produce more components than needed (eg trains).
-Discard the extras -- they aren't needed.
+Discard the extras.

 #### Outline versus nooutline: